AEW Beach Break

-AEW Beach Break is an annual professional wrestling television special produced by the American promotion All Elite Wrestling (AEW).
-Established in 2021, the original event aired as a special episode of the promotion's flagship weekly television program, Dynamite.
-In 2022, it was expanded to a two-part event, with the second part airing as a special episode of Rampage.
-It is named after one of AEW wrestler Orange Cassidy's finishing moves, the Beach Break.
-The event replaced Bash at the Beach as the promotion's beach-themed event held in midwinter.
+AEW Beach Break is a recurring professional wrestling television special produced by the American promotion All Elite Wrestling (AEW).
+Established in 2021, it is named after one of AEW wrestler Orange Cassidy's finishing moves, the Beach Break.
+The event originally replaced Bash at the Beach as the promotion's beach-themed show held in midwinter; however, an event was not held in 2023, but returned in July 2024 with the following year's held in May.

+The inaugural event aired as a special episode of the promotion's flagship weekly television program, Wednesday Night Dynamite.
+In 2022, it was expanded to a two-part event, with the second part airing as a special episode of Friday Night Rampage.
+It retained this format for its return in 2024, but with Rampage's cancellation later that year, the second part of the 2025 event aired as a special episode of Saturday Night Collision.